pu2clr/SI4735/extras/schematic/README.md

 __IT IS IMPORTANT TO SAY THAT THE CIRCUITS DESIGN BUILT BY THE AUTHOR ARE NOT INTEND TO BE A FINAL PRODUCT.
 SOME IMPORTANT ASPECTS AND DETAILS ABOUT A GOOD RECEIVER WERE OMITTED HERE.
 THE IDEA OF THE CIRCUITS MADE BY THE AUTHOR WERE ORIENTED TO BE A PROVE OF CONCEPT OF THE FUNCTIONS IMPLEMENTED IN THE ARDUINO LIBRARY.
 SO, COMPONENTS LIKE RF FRONT-END, BAND PASS FILTER,  ESD, ANTENNA DESIGN ARE NOT THE MAIN PART OF THIS PROJECT__.

 __This project is about a library to control the SI47XX devices and the focus of this project is the library and its functionalities.
-Please, don't ask the author of this project to assist you with displays, encoders, buttons or something else out of the "PU2CLR SI4735 Arduino Library" scope.
+Please, don't ask the author to assist you with displays, encoders, buttons or something else out of the "PU2CLR SI4735 Arduino Library" scope.
 Thanks.__

 ### Use the following groups to guide you in your projects